pe2mbs/tuxbox-bouquetedit/README.md

 	CTRL-DOWN				move item down in the tree.
 	DELETE					Remove item from the list.

+# Last updates
+1. Now Save As bouquets to folder works.
+2. Now Save bouquets to folder works.
+3. Some improvements to the preferences dialog where made, but stil not complete.

 # Todo
-1. Save bouquets (receiver/folder).
+1. Save bouquets (receiver).
-2. Save As bouquets (receiver/folder).
+2. Save As bouquets (receiver).
 3. Bouquet "Drag and Drop".
 4. "Drag and Drop" service to bouquet.
 5. Handle radio channels.
 6. Printer setup and print.
 7. Help system.
-8. Improve the preferences dialog
+8. Improve further the preferences dialog
 9. Add multiple languages